IBM/migrate-app-to-openshift-using-ta/README.md

 ### 3.1 Download the Data Collector

 From your Transformation Advisor's project you will see an option to download the Data Collector.
-Click on `Data Collector` to start downloaing the zip file.
-Choose a version that is compatible with your target server’s operating system.
+Click on `Download`.
+It will take you to a new page which has instructions to download, install and run the data collector.

+To download the data collector, select the appropriate `source operating system` and then `download` to start downloaing the zip file as shown below.

 ![dc_download](doc/source/images/dc_download.png)